Breast Cancer Screening and Prevention

 Mammography is between 80% (mostly in premenopausal women) to 90% (mostly in postmenopausal women) accurate.
 This means that cancers do not show up in 10 – 20% (false negative mammograms).

-A clinical breast exam is required each year, just before a mammogram in order to tailor the mammography exam; if the clinical breast exam your doctor performs is not normal, additional mammographic views and ultrasound could be required.
-That would be a “diagnostic” exam then, which is dealt with differently than a “screening” exam.
+A clinical breast exam is required just before a mammogram in order to tailor the mammography exam; if the clinical breast exam your doctor performs is not normal, additional mammographic views and ultrasound could be required.
+A mammogram after an abnormal breast exam would be a “diagnostic” exam then, which is dealt with differently than a “screening” exam.

-Women with dense breast tissue, as described in their mammogram report, may consider having additional screening sonography, which may not be covered by insurance.
+Women with dense breast tissue, as described in their mammogram report, may consider having additional screening sonography or MRI, which may not be covered by insurance.
 “Dense breast tissue” is not a clinical finding, but a description of the density of the breast tissue on the mammogram.

 How will the results of the mammography be communicated?